amontalenti/streams/index.rst

 Gives web content teams a clear understanding about **what readers want** and how to deliver it to them in the most effective way.

+Answers questions for journalists and editors, like:

+* What stories are **most popular in the last 4 hours**?
+* Which **authors drive the most Facebook traffic**?
+* What is the relationship between **sharing and reading**?

+For product teams, our API enables **dynamic content recommendations** which can be implemented in minutes.

 Variety of Data
 ===============